nobitagit/ng-material-floating-button/README.md

 ##Unit tests##
 To run the tests you need Jasmine and Karma runner.
 They can be run from the console with either `grunt karma` or `karma start test/karma.conf.js` commands.

+##Contributing and issues##
+Contributions are very welcome, as well as opening issues if you find any bugs.
+If an issue is **not** specifically related to the Angularjs version (i.e. it's a layout/css bug) please open it on the original component repo, if possible.

 ##Todos##
 - [x] add "click to open" functionality and option
 - [ ] add the directive to bower